shireenkhan-developer/shireenkhan-developer/README.md

 ---

-✨ *“Code is like humor.
-When you have to explain it, it’s bad.”*
+✨ *“Just a girl who believes patience is part of programming.”*